Ramakrishna Mission Vidyamandira: Student life

 There are around 600 students enrolled in this college.
 The students stay at five hostels at the sprawling campus: 'Shree', 'Vidya', 'Vinay', 'Vivek' and 'Shraddha'.
 These hostels are called "Bhavanas".
-They are expected to lead a disciplined life under the supervision of the monastic members of the Ramakrishna order while at the college.
+There are different dining halls for each bhavana.
+A small size playground is also present inside the campus.
+Another large playground is also present outside the main campus.
+A big air conditioning auditorium is also present.
+A library building, some conference rooms, 2 canteens, 'Kim prayojanam' (shop for various useful items) are present inside the campus.
+Recently, at Rishra 2nd campus of vidyamandira, Bose House Campus, was inaugurated.
+Students are expected to lead a disciplined life under the supervision of the monastic members of the Ramakrishna order while at the college.